divadvo/iRPA-OrderManagement/docs/io_params.md

 ![](images/0866.png)

-4. Now actually define which variables will be returned, by selecting `parameters` and selecting the respective variables for outputs.
+4. Now actually define which variables will be returned.
+Click on the `End` step, select `parameters` and select the respective variables for outputs.

 ![](images/0867.png)

+5. Don't forget to save the automation.